rohitchakraborty/nsis-installer/README.md

 * Create virtual environment and install _requirement.txt_.
 ## Usage
 * Open _installer.cfg_.
 This configures the installer.
-* Uncomment Files and add the path to BART and Python installer.
+* Uncomment Files and add the path to your project and any other tools.
 * Activate virtual environment and run the following command:
 ```
 pynsist installer.cfg --no-makensis
 ```
 * This will create the _build_ folder with the _installer.nsi_ file inside _nsis_ folder.
-* Delete the venv folder inside BART in _build/nsis_.
 * Replace that with the _installer.nsi_ inside _installer_ folder.
 * Open NSIS application.
 * Select _Compile NSIS scripts_.